apache/ozone/hadoop-hdds/docs/content/design/s3_hcfs.md

  * *S3 web console*: rendered as directory (couldn't be downloaded)
  * **aws s3 ls**: showed as a prefix (`aws s3 ls s3://ozonetest/a/b`), but when the full path is used showed as a file without name (`aws s3 ls s3://ozonetest/a/b/i/`)
  * S3A: `./bin/hdfs dfs -ls s3a://ozonetest/a/b/` shows a directory `h`, `./bin/hdfs dfs -ls s3a://ozonetest/a/b/i` shows a file `i`

 Proposed behavior:

- * `ozone.om.enable.intermediate.dirs=true`: possible but `i/` is hidden from o3fs/ofs
+ * Hybrid mode: possible but `i/` is hidden from o3fs/ofs
- * `ozone.om.enable.filesystem.paths=true`: key name is normalized to real key name
+ * Hadoop mode: key name is normalized to real key name
+ * Key is uploaded as is, without normalization.
+Using `ofs`/`o3fs` is not supported.

 ## Create key and explicit create parent dir